8th Feb 2022 | Phoenix Open

 Phoenix Open Golf Trends

-There are numerous ways to win at TPC Scottsdale; we look at the most successful trends of the past twelve years.
+There are numerous ways to win at TPC Scottsdale; we look at the most successful trends of the past 14 years.

 The PGA Tour travels to Arizona this week for one of the most popular tournaments on the circuit.
 The four-day attendance regularly tops 500,000 (pre-covid) creating a unique atmosphere at the event.

 TPC Scottsdale provides the venue for the Waste Management Phoenix Open, an iconic venue for many golf fans.
 The par-3 16th generates a raucous atmosphere and the modern day amphitheatre can be a daunting arena for golfers not used to cheers or boos after their shots.